Saurav-Shrivastav/SlackBot-for-Scrapping-Tweets/README.md

 ## Version - 2
 In the version-2, I've implemented the web scraping by using the BeautifulSoup4 and requests libs.

+## Version - 3
+The bot now serves a CSV file along with the tweets with all the data.

 ## Screenshot

 ![Screenshot](img/2020-04-15.png)